edualas/edualas.github.io/_pages/talks.md

   * **Talk by Schaumann and Alastrué de Asenjo: Flipping the cost of tipping?
 Economic impacts of reduced AMOC carbon drawdown**

 * **EGU24**, Vienna, Austria, 14-19.04.2024.
-  * **Poster by Alastrué de Asenjo et al.: Understanding the influence of Atlantic Meridional Overturning Circulation interannual variability on European cold extremes.**
+  * **Poster by Alastrué de Asenjo et al.: Understanding the influence of Atlantic Meridional Overturning Circulation interannual variability on European cold extremes**
   * Talk by Schaumann and Alastrué de Asenjo: Flipping the cost of tipping?
-Economic impacts of reduced AMOC carbon drawdown.
+Economic impacts of reduced AMOC carbon drawdown
   * Talk by Jackson, Alastrué de Asenjo, et al.: AMOC thresholds in CMIP6 models: NAHosMIP

 * **AGU23**, San Francisco, USA, 11-15.12.2023.